mhausenblas/usn-app/README.md

 	13/05/31 09:39:09 INFO thrift.ThriftServerRunner: Using thrift server type threadpool
 	...

-Then you can initialize the USN table as so:
+**Init** First you need to initialize the USN table.

+Make sure Hive service is running:

+	$ hive --service hiveserver
+	Starting Hive Thrift Server
+	...

+Then, from the USN home directory, do the following:

 	$ python serving-layer.py localhost INIT
 	2013-05-31T09:39:38 Initialized USN table.